Numbers that matter, matter differently dependent on the view of the person you talk to.

 I had not been asked to make a data-driven business case for social media for more than 2 years, so I just did a quick Google search to see if about the most recent case studies I could update my holster with.

 I came to an article Tying Social Software to Business Metrics that Matter.
-The 1st reason I like the article was the sober view the authors, John Hagel and John Seely Brown of Chief Executive.net [obviously the target for the article are executives] present about the environment of need we must respond to.
+The first reason I like the article was the sober view the authors, John Hagel and John Seely Brown of Chief Executive.net [obviously the target for the article are executives] present about the environment of need we must respond to.
 I paraphrase:

 In this era of near-constant business disruption where non-routine issues are becoming the norm, your capacity to solve them swiftly, using the unique capabilities of social software makes its measured use important for profitability and growth.